-For all the reasons discussed above, we at Follow Alice go gorilla trekking in Uganda, not Rwanda.
+For all the reasons discussed above, we at Follow Alice go gorilla trekking in Uganda rather than Rwanda.
 Check out our suggested nine-day Uganda itinerary, which of course includes gorilla trekking in Bwindi Impenetrable National Park.
 You can also read through the reviews to see what our past clients thought of the experience.
 Please note this is a flexible itinerary – we’re happy to lengthen or shorten it.
 We can also switch things up to suit your preferences and needs.
 We also find that some clients like to bundle a Tanzania safari or Kilimanjaro climb with their gorilla trekking adventure while they’re in the region.

 Dan the Man

 Our ace in the hole when it comes to gorilla trekking – and all things Uganda, for that matter – is Dan.
-Or UganDan, as we like to call him 🙂
+Or UganDan, as we like to call him. 🙂

 Ready to take the plunge?